 25) A patient states that she did WONDERFUL on Armour when she tried it, but had been forced to go back on Synthroid after her higher free T3 concerned the doctor.
 So, when she confronted the doc for an explanation as to why she felt SO much better on Armour, he replied “There may be a preservative or something in there that made the difference.”
 Needless to say, she is asking “May I scream now?”
 (10-05)

 26) “Today happened to be my scheduled yearly physical with my PCP.
 I discussed my elevated peroxidase antibodies and hypo symptoms with him and he told me that these antibodies do not indicate hashimotos, but rather, “thyroiditis” which is treated with aspirin and ibuprofen.”
-(Uh, Doc, sir–Hashi’s and thyroiditis are the exact same thing.
-Duhh.
+(Doc, that’s only true if she had an inflammation of the thyroid.
+Antibodies usually indicate Hashi’s.
 11-05)

 27) Said to a patient when she asked her doctor to consider treating her using the Broda Barnes method: “I’m sure there are patients who would like me to swing a pendulum to figure out their dose!”
 (Uh doc, there is a reason her mouth fell to the floor.
 1-06)